Performance medicine: Improving Well-Being

-An organisms adaptive capacity determines its ability to adapt to new stressors.
-Performance Medicine aims to increase an individuals adaptive capacity via functional improvements of the immune system, nervous system, hormonal system, and digestive system.
-This increase adaptive capacity increases the ability of the individual to deal with stressors and thereby increases life satisfaction, as well as emotional, mental and physical functioning.
+An organism's adaptive capacity determines its ability to adapt to new stressors.
+Performance Medicine aims to increase an individual's adaptive capacity via functional improvements of the immune system, nervous system, hormonal system, and digestive system.
+This increase in adaptive capacity increases the ability of the individual to deal with stressors and thereby increases life satisfaction, as well as emotional, mental and physical functioning.

-An organisms adaptive capacity can be self-regulated.
+An organism's adaptive capacity can be self-regulated.
 Interoception is described as the collection of processes by which physiological signals in the body are transmitted back to the brain, allowing the organism to regulate the internal state homeostatically and which may also give rise to awareness of bodily feelings (e.g. pain, touch, temperature).
 The neural pathways that carry sensory information from the body to the brain facilitates the homeostatic regulation of purely physiological reflexes like breathing and blood pressure.
 However these afferent pathways may also transfer sources of information about the state and function of the body that could influence higher mental functions (cognition) and behaviour.
 By increasing interoceptive awareness one may develop methods of improving and regulating their own physiological performance and states of wellbeing.